CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 (icon) will remove a copy of that object

-(icon) will split a seperated object into multiple objects
+(icon) will split a separated object into multiple objects

-(icon) will split a seperated object into multiple parts
+(icon) will split a separated object into multiple parts

-(icon) will let you search feature
+(icon) will let you search features

 (icon) will bring up the *variable layer height* menu which is beyond the scope of this guide and should not be used without a more comprehensive understanding of the printers.